 Allocation Schemes in Analytic Evaluation: Applicant-Centric Holistic or Attribute-Centric Segmented?

-Jingyan Wang, Carmel Baharav, Nihar B. Shah, Anita Williams Woolley, R Ravi
+Jingyan Wang, Carmel Baharav, Nihar B. Shah, Anita Williams Woolley, and R Ravi*

 HCOMP 2022